See How They Run (2022 film): Streaming viewership

-According to the streaming aggregator JustWatch, See How They Run was the 8th most streamed film across all platforms in the United States, during the week of 31 October to 6 November 2022, and the 10th during the week of 7 November to 13 November 2022.
+According to the streaming aggregator JustWatch, See How They Run was the 8th most streamed film across all platforms in the United States during the week of 31 October to 6 November 2022, and the 10th during the week of 7 to 13 November 2022.

 Critical response

-The review aggregator website Rotten Tomatoes sampled 190 critics and judged 75% of the reviews positive, with an average rating of 6.5/10.
-The website states the film "may not do itself many favors by asking for Christie comparisons, but this is still one fun whodunit".
-Audiences polled by CinemaScore gave the film an average grade of "B–" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Teo Bugbee of The New York Times praised the film calling it "a plummy affair, a proper figgy pudding baked out of once-stale Scotland Yard tropes."
 Nell Minow of RogerEbert.com gave the film two and a half stars saying "all the stylishness and enthusiasm cannot disguise the fact that the mystery itself never comes close to those concocted by Dame Agatha."